egladman/wombat-pcb/README.md

   - Elite-C [example](https://keeb.io/products/elite-c-usb-c-pro-micro-replacement-arduino-compatible-atmega32u4?variant=31151566389342) *I personally haven't tested compatibility, but it should work*
 - Header pins `PTH, 0.1`
 - SMD Momentary NO Switch (Reset Button) *I need to look up the part number I used.*

+If you choose to make a back from an extra pcb you'll need:
+- 8 M2x6mm female to female threaded spacers
+- 16 M2x4mm screws
+- Blue loctite or M2 lock washers doesn't hurt...

 ### Firmware